Guance Log Collection and Analysis Best Practices¶

 Collecting Remote Log Files¶

-On Linux systems, you can use NFS method to mount the log file path from the host where the logs reside to the host where DataKit is installed.
-Configure the Logging collector to point to the corresponding log path to complete the collection.
+Linux systems can mount the file path of the log host to the host where DataKit is installed through NFS method, and configure the corresponding log path in the Logging collector to complete the collection.

 Collecting Streaming Logs¶

-This article uses collecting Fluentd logs as an example.
+This article takes collecting Fluentd logs as an example

-Example Fluentd version: td-agent-4.2.x, configurations may vary across different versions.
+Example Fluentd version: td-agent-4.2.x, configurations may vary for different versions.

 DataKit Configuration¶

-When collecting streaming logs, DataKit starts an HTTP Server to receive log text data and report it to Guance.
-The HTTP URL is fixed as /v1/write/logstreaming
+When collecting streaming logs, DataKit will start an HTTP Server to receive log text data and report it to Guance.
+The HTTP URL is fixed as: /v1/write/logstreaming, i.e., http://Datakit_IP:PORT/v1/write/logstreaming

-Note: If DataKit is deployed as a daemonset in Kubernetes, you can access it via Service, the address is
+Note: If DataKit is deployed in Kubernetes as a daemonset, you can use the Service method to access, the address is

 http://datakit-service.datakit:9529